 This statement may need to clearly communicate that your products last from 1 up to 50 years in the case of vehicles.
 So records of the purchasers and their immediate colleagues need to be kept.
-The opt-in required to hold personal data is.
-One: a “permission document” like a purchase order, or “proof of instruction”.
+The opt-in required to hold personal data is a “permission document” like a purchase order, or “proof of instruction”.
 This document is required to be readily available if needed to be produced in a readable format within 30 days free of charge.
-The fine for non-compliance is heavy = 4% of company turnover.
+The fine for non-compliance is heavy: 4% of company turnover.
 Keep this in mind it’s a US / EU deal, so your company will have to comply still if you hold EU citizens on your database.

 This had been in force since 1998.
 It is to prevent abuse of personal data such as spam.
-How you avoid ending up being one of the world’s great spammers?
+How do you avoid ending up being one of the world’s great spammers?
 Talk to me.
-The UK is still subject to EU law until Brexit has been fully completed on 31st December 2020.
+The UK is still subject to EU law until a Brexit trade deal has been fully completed.
 This could offer some marketing challenges.
 A task for your data protection officer.

 Unsolicited e-mail and other messages.
 Article 13 of EU Data Privacy prohibits the use of email addresses for marketing purposes.
 The Directive establishes the opt-in regime, where unsolicited emails may be sent only with prior agreement of the recipient.
 A natural or legal person who initially collects address data in the context of the sale of a product or service, has the right to use it for commercial purposes provided the customers have a prior opportunity to reject such communication, either where it was initially collected or subsequently.